Doctor insights on:

 UNCOMMON: An angiogram is a 'map of the arteries'.
 It may be needed in a young person when a congential narrow (or blocked) artery is suspected or in a condition called a.V.M. (arterio-venous malformation) which resembles 'tangled' blood vessels.
 Both these conditions may need treatment/surgery/embolization.
 These conditions are rare & so are angiograms in <35 yo. ...Read more

 - Talk to a doctor online

 - Can you fly after an operation?

-- How long after an abscess lance can you return to work?
+- How long after surgery can you fly?

 - Can you fly after surgery for a spontaneous pneumothorax?

 - How long before i can fly after a knee replacement?

 - Can you fly with a concussion?